Securiti announces a $75M Series C Funding RoundView

 Credit reporting agencies under the Fair Credit Reporting Act

-Given the rising frequency and severity of data breaches, CCPA has laid some strict penalties for businesses failing to comply.
+Given the rising frequency and severity of privacy scandals and data breaches, CCPA has laid some strict penalties for businesses failing to comply.
 The penalties are:

-The law has come into force from July 1st 2020 and it is expected that CCPA and other data privacy litigations will only increase in the coming years.
+The law has come into force from July 1st, 2020, and it is expected that CCPA and other data privacy litigations will only increase in the coming years.
 The CPRA has already amended the CCPA and increased obligations on businesses and protections to consumers starting from 2023.

-SECURITI.ai’s award-winning solution revolves around the concept of PrivacyOps, which utilizes robotic automation, artificial intelligence and machine learning to automate compliance tasks, freeing up crucial resources for other areas of business.
+Securiti's award-winning solution revolves around the concept of PrivacyOps, which utilizes robotic automation, artificial intelligence, and machine learning to automate compliance tasks, freeing up crucial resources for other areas of business.

-SECURITI.ai helps businesses discover data over a wide range of internal and external systems, build a People Data Graph to link personal data to each individual, automate data subject requests, assessments, consent management and more.
+Securiti helps businesses discover data over a wide range of internal and external systems, build a People Data Graph to link personal data to each individual, automate data access requests, assessments, consent management, and more.

 At Securiti, our mission is to enable enterprises to safely harness the incredible power of data and the cloud by controlling the complex security, privacy and compliance risks.